Suggested Selling

 Sell add-ons exactly when the guest is choosing a dish

-Sales Engine helps suggest add-ons, drinks, and sets right at the moment of ordering, where the purchase decision is already being made.
-This means the restaurant doesn't rely solely on the waiter's memory or manual menu promotions.
+OrderNow helps show configured add-ons, drinks, and bundles right at the moment of ordering.
+This means the restaurant doesn't rely only on staff memory or manual menu promotions.

 Moment of decision